-Concomitant administration of FluMist Quadrivalent with Measles, Mumps, and Rubella Virus Vaccine Live (MMR, manufactured by Merck & Co., Inc.) or the Varicella Virus Vaccine Live (manufactured by Merck & Co., Inc.) has not been studied.
-Concomitant administration of FluMist with MMR and the varicella vaccine was studied in children 12 through 15 months of age [see Clinical Studies (15.5)].
-Concomitant administration of FluMist with the MMR and the varicella vaccine in children older than 15 months of age has not been studied.
+Concomitant administration of the trivalent formulation of FluMist with Measles, Mumps, and Rubella Virus Vaccine Live (MMR, manufactured by Merck & Co., Inc.) and the Varicella Vaccine Live (manufactured by Merck & Co., Inc.) was studied in children 12 through 15 months of age [see Clinical Studies (15.5)].
+Concomitant administration of the MMR and the varicella vaccine with the trivalent or quadrivalent formulations has not been studied in children older than 15 months of age.